 Below are answers from AAP experts on some of the most frequently asked questions about how to prevent, recognize, test for and treat monkeypox.
 Additional resources, including details from Red Book Online, are listed below.

-Is monkeypox a risk for children?
+Is monkeypox a risk for children and adolescents?

 The rash typically begins as maculopapular lesions and then progresses to vesicles, pustules and scabs.
 Other common symptoms include fever, lymphadenopathy, fatigue and headache, although these symptoms are not always present.